MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-storage-resync.md

 >Applies to: Windows Server 2022, Windows Server 2019, Azure Stack HCI, versions 21H2 and 20H2

-Storage resync alert is a capability of [Storage Spaces Direct](storage-spaces-direct-overview.md) in Azure Stack HCI and Windows Server that allows the Health Service to throw a fault when your storage is resyncing.
-The alert is useful in notifying you when a resync is happening, so that you don't accidentally take more servers down (which could cause multiple fault domains to be affected, resulting in your cluster going down).
+Storage resync alert is a capability of [Storage Spaces Direct](storage-spaces-direct-overview.md) in Azure Stack HCI and Windows Server.
+It allows the Health Service to throw a fault, notifying you about the resync.
+This helps prevent you from accidentally taking down more servers, which could affect multiple fault domains resulting in your cluster going down.

-This topic provides an overview of storage resync and how you can monitor it in a Windows Server failover cluster with Storage Spaces Direct.
+This article provides an overview of storage resync and how you can monitor it in a Windows Server failover cluster with Storage Spaces Direct.

 ## About storage resync

 Let's start with a simple example to understand how storage could get out of sync.
 Keep in mind that any shared-nothing (local drives only) distributed storage solution exhibits this behavior.
 The following section demonstrates how storage gets out of sync when one server node goes down.
-Its drives don't get updated until it comes back online—this is applicable to any hyper-converged architecture.
+Its drives don't get updated until it comes back online—this behavior is applicable to any hyperconverged architecture.

 Suppose you want to store the string "HELLO".

 ![ASCII of string "hello"](media/understand-storage-resync/hello.png)

 Assuming that you have three-way mirror resiliency, you have three copies of this string.
-If you take server #1 down temporarily (for maintenance), then you cannot access copy #1.
+If you take down server #1 temporarily (for maintenance), then you cannot access copy #1.

 ![Can't access copy #1](media/understand-storage-resync/copy1.png)